ClippyRoyale/WorldConverter/README.md

 ### I downloaded the code, and when I run the program, it's in fullscreen!

-This is the source code for the Online Version as seen on Replit.
-Either download the Offline Version on the Discord, or make sure that you're running the newest Deluxifier version
+This was a problem back when there were two different Online and Offline versions, but not anymore because there's only one version now.
+Please download the newest version from the "Releases" section in the sidebar.